 What is a forward contract?

-This allows you to lock in the current exchange rate for a transfer that you will place in the future.
-For example, if you want to send money in three weeks’ time but you like the look of the exchange rates on offer now, some companies will allow you to secure the current rate for your future transaction.
+A forward contract allows you to lock in a favorable current exchange rate for a future transfer, avoiding unpredictable movements in the rate.
+For example, if you need to send money in three weeks but you like today’s exchange rates, some providers will allow you to secure the current rate for your future transaction.

 Is it free to register for an account with an online money transfer provider?

-Yes, in most cases you will not have to pay anything to sign up for an account.
+Yes, in most cases you will not pay anything to sign up for an account.